-The Crosscutting Sensors, Controls, and Novel Concepts program explores advances within and the integration of technologies across the following primary research areas: Harsh Environment Sensors, Robotics-based Inspection, Advanced Controls and Cyber Physical Systems (Distributed Intelligent Controls), and Cybersecurity/Blockchain.
+The Crosscutting Sensors, Controls, and Novel Concepts program explores advances within and the integration of technologies across the following primary research areas: Harsh Environment Sensors, Advanced Controls and Cyber Physical Systems, and Novel Concepts.

 Simulation-Based Engineering: Simulation-Based Engineering (SBE) focuses on developing and applying advanced computational tools at multiple scales: atomistic, device, process, grid, and market scales, to accelerate development and deployment of fossil fuel technologies.
 Research in this area provides the basis for the simulation of engineered devices and systems to better predict and optimize the performance of fossil fuel power generating systems.